 By Regina Winkle-Bryan

 Les Benney runs monthly Yoga retreats in Andalusia at his totally charming renovated farmhouse.
-I took one of the cheap flights from Barcelona to Málaga and then drove winding roads for an hour north.
+I took Vueling Airlines from Barcelona to Málaga, and then drove winding roads for an hour north.
 Parked, I walked along the goat-path passing the frog pond and orange orchards to get to his slice of Spanish heaven.
-And it is heaven, if your idea of heaven involves Ashtanga Yoga twice daily and long breakfasts involving buttery toast, soft boiled eggs with ‘soldiers’ (that was a new one for me), fresh baked rolls, lemon drizzle cake, bacon, yogurts, local fruit and all the tea you can drink.
-Les is a generous host and guests will not go hungry at his retreats!
+And it is heaven, if your idea of bliss involves Ashtanga yoga twice daily and long breakfasts involving buttery toast, soft boiled eggs with ‘soldiers’ (that was a new one for me), fresh baked rolls, lemon drizzle cake, bacon, yogurt, local fruit, and all the tea you can drink.
+Les is a generous host and guests will not go hungry at his retreats.
 (Can I just say that that stereotype about English people drinking loads of tea was confirmed on this retreat.
 I’ve never seen so much black tea consumed, with milk and sugar too, of course.)

 Most who partake in a healthy yoga retreat do it to lose weight or get in shape or whatever.
 Les’ retreats are about yoga practice, a hard-core practice at that, but are not about going without.
 As a yogi he is open to everything (smoking, caffeine, alcohol) and puts on quite a spread.
 Meals are not vegetarian unless you ask (another guest and I did, and it was yummy) and though he does not serve wine or alcohol he doesn’t mind if you bring a bottle of red to the table.
 We had wine at all three of our communal dinners and ate hearty, healthy, delicious meals cooked by a local Irishwoman, Ester, who has lived in the region for over 20 years.

 I should say something about cost and rooms and all that.
-The retreat has space for eight guests in three twin rooms and one double though further accommodation can be arranged nearby for larger groups.
+The retreat has space for eight guests in three twin rooms and one double, though further accommodation can be arranged nearby for larger groups.
 This small group size keeps the retreat intimate and fun.
 It also means that if you come alone you’ll be sharing a room with someone (unless you opt to pay more).
 One of the twin rooms is located in a cottage next to the house which has its own washbasin and toilet.
 The remaining rooms share showers and WCs (there are two).
 The retreat rate is £385 per person, which includes everything but airfare.
-Les will pick you up at the airport if you plan it right, or rent your own car (but not from Do You Spain!!!).
+Les will pick you up at the airport if you plan it right, or rent your own car.

-Les runs retreats every month, and there’s one coming up at the end of this month from May 23rd – 26th 2012.
-See his other dates here.
-I would go back to Les’ retreats and many of the other guests said that this was going to be a yearly trip for them from now on.
-It’s the place, the vibe, the kind of yoga, but mostly it’s Les and his incredibly upbeat attitude.
+Les runs retreats every month so see upcoming retreat dates here.
+I would go back to Les’ retreats and many of the other guests said that this was going to be a yearly trip for them.
+It’s the place, the vibe, the type of yoga, but mostly it’s Les and his incredibly upbeat attitude.
 ‘Keep smiling’, he’d remind us as we tried to contort into some unnatural position.
-On the last day he even gave us tiny smiley stickers to put on our fingernails and toes, the idea being that when we looked down to grab our toes to stretch, or up to our hands for Sun Salutation, we’d see those smilies and smile, too.
+On the last day he even gave us tiny smiley stickers to put on our fingernails and toes, the idea being that when we looked down to grab our toes to stretch, or up to our hands for a sun salutation, we’d see those smilies and grin, too.
 I know I did.

 More on Les’ retreats and Yogatone plus how to get there: